scriptex/svg-symbol-sprite/README.md

 ## SVG Optimization

 `svg-symbol-sprite` optimizes the input SVG files using [SVGO](https://github.com/svg/svgo) and an opinionated configuration file.
 In order to customize the SVGO config, one can do so by using the `-c` or `--config` option and an absolute path to the SVGO config file.

+**If you wish to completely disable the SVGO files optimization, pass "false" to the `--config` option.**

 ## Accessibility